sjohn0731/-100DaysOfCode/log.md

 ### Day 4: January 7, 2020
 **Today's Progress:** Today was not the most productive for me, in terms of coding; very little got done today, outside of FreeCodeCamp exercises and browsing project ideas on Youtube and Udemy.
 I think I need to do at least one mini project a week in a language I'm learning in class (PHP and Python) or languages that I need to practice (HTML, CSS, JavaScript).

+### Day 5: January 8, 2020
+**Today's Progress:** Spent most of the day attempting to implement PHP and XAMMP on my computer.
+There is a project I'm curious about; a social media bot that likes a certain amount of posts from a specific hashtag.
+Most social media platforms are pretty strict about bots, so I will keep it small (10 likes or so, if possible).
+Will also attend a Meetup tomorrow about learning the basics of Angular.js and try a project that will take less than two hours to get working.